niket-agrawal/hindi-tokenizer/README.md

 # Tokenizer for Hindi (Python3)

-This package tends to implement a Tokenizer and a basic stemmer for Hindi language (Python3).
-It is adapted for Python3.
+This package adapts a Tokenizer and a basic stemmer for Hindi language (Python3).

 Credits to [taranjeet/hindi-tokenizer](https://github.com/taranjeet/hindi-tokenizer) and [pramod-mamidi's comment](https://github.com/taranjeet/hindi-tokenizer/files/5168855/tokenizer.zip)